-Pupils in S4, 5 and 6 are following National Qualifications Courses (National 4, National 5, Higher and Advanced Higher) some are also following the RMPS award (SCQF levels 3 to 6).
-In all of the courses offered within the Faculty, pupils are encouraged to further build on their collaborative and independent learning, appropriate and effective use of technology, and develop their skills of analysis and evaluation of sources.
+Pupils in S4, 5 and 6 are following National Qualifications Courses (National 3, National 4, National 5, Higher and Advanced Higher).
+In all of the courses offered within the faculty, pupils are encouraged to further build on their collaborative and independent learning, appropriate and effective use of technology, and develop their skills of analysis and evaluation of sources.

 Interviewing the ranger at Burn O’Vat Visitor questionnaire, Ballater